 Fast facts

-Population: 1.2 million
+Population: Over 1.2 million

 Capital city: Nicosia (also the largest city)

-Other major cities: Limassol, Larnaca
+Other major cities: Limassol and Larnaca

 Neighbouring countries: Surrounded by the Mediterranean Sea, Cyprus shares land borders with Greece to the northwest, Turkey to the north, Syria and Lebanon to the east, Israel to the southeast and Egypt to the south.

-Geography: Cyprus is an island nation located 47 miles (75 km) south of Turkey.
+Geography: Cyprus is an island country located 47 miles (75 km) south of Turkey.
 The island is dominated by two mountain ranges: the sprawling Troodos Mountains and the comparatively smaller Kyrenia Mountains.
 A central plain known as the Mesaoria lies between them.

 Political system: Unitary presidential constitutional republic